Royal Albert Memorial Museum: Collections

 Four major collection areas are represented: antiquities, art, natural history and world cultures.
 The world cultures collections are designated as being of national and international significance by the UK government.

 The museum's zoology collection includes specimens of invertebrates and mammals from across the world.
 Percy Sladen's collection of echinoderms is held by the museum and considered the most important of its kind outside of any national collection.

 The costume and textiles collection of the museum is considerable; according to the University of Brighton, they "must rank as one of the most important collections outside London".
 Due to the delicate nature of these materials, the collection is not on permanent display.

 RAMM's art collection comprises over 7,000 objects including paintings, drawings, prints and sculpture, representing important British artists and emphasising RAMM's location in the South West.
 Significant artists represented in the collection include Gainsborough, Reynolds, Pompeo Batoni, Richard Wilson and Joseph Wright of Derby; Walter Sickert, Barbara Hepworth, John Nash, Edward Burra, David Bomberg and Patrick Heron.

 The donors who contributed to the collection include Kent Kingdon (an upholsterer and interior designer), Sir Harry Veitch (owner of the horticultural firm Veitch and Sons) and John Lane (founder of the publishing firm The Bodley Head).

 Awards and recognition

-RAMM was named the United Kingdom's "Museum of the Year" by The Art Fund charity in 2012, citing its "ambition and imagination".
+RAMM was named the United Kingdom's museum of the year by the Art Fund charity in 2012, citing its "ambition and imagination".

 Since reopening, RAMM has won over a dozen other awards, including three regional RIBA (Royal Institute of British Architects) awards (2013); the Collections Trust award recognising the curatorial and collections management good practice of RAMM (2013); and the American Event Design Award for Best Museum Environment (2012).

-Veitch Memorial Lecture

-At the end of every July, the Royal Albert Memorial Museum holds a plant-orientated lecture in memory of Sir Harry Veitch.